Harry Pierpont: Successful escape

 On September 25, 1933, Pierpont, Russell Clark, Makley, and Hamilton conferred during the exercise period and decided to crash out on the next day.
 Each man swore an oath not to be recaptured without a fight.

 The next morning, Pierpont, Makley, Hamilton, Russell Clark, Walter Dietrich, James "Oklahoma Jack" Clark, Edward Shouse, Joseph Fox, Joe Burns, and Jim Jenkins escaped from Michigan City, using three .45 caliber pistols Dillinger had smuggled into the jail.
 The escape had been carefully planned before Dillinger's parole by Pierpont, Hamilton, and Dillinger.
 Dillinger had spent the summer of 1933 robbing banks throughout Indiana and Ohio to raise enough money to smuggle the guns into the prison.
 How he smuggled the guns in is unknown: some accounts say that Dillinger tossed the weapons over the wall like he did on his previous attempt.
 The most widely believed theory is that Dillinger hid the guns in boxes of thread sent to the prison shirt factory.

 After two o'clock that afternoon, Pierpont and Russell Clark told shirt factory superintendent George H. Stevens that one of the officials needed to see him in the basement.
 Stevens was soon overpowered by the rest of the gang.
 Walter Dietrich sought out deputy superintendent Albert E. Evans, telling him that a fight was in progress, leading him into the trap as well.
 Evans was greeted by seven men with pistols and three with clubs.
 Foreman Dudley Triplett came to the basement for supplies and was also soon captured.

 Pierpont had received severe punishment at the hands of Deputy Evans while in prison, and now was prepared to exact revenge.
 Dietrich stopped him from killing him and letting the whole prison know what was happening.

 The convicts took their hostages and began to walk carefully to freedom.
 Stevens led the way, with Dietrich on his left side and Hamilton on his right, their guns concealed beneath the stacks of shirts they were carrying.
 The other men picked up a steel shaft and followed.
 Though they walked almost the entire length of the prison, the guards and other prisoners paid no attention to what was happening.

-When they arrived at the first steel gate, Stevens told guard Frank Swanson to open the gate because the prisoners were armed and would kill if he didn't.
+When they arrived at the first steel gate, Stevens told guard Frank Swanson to open the gate because the prisoners were armed and would kill if he did not.
 Swanson was forced to join the procession.
 After proceeding through a second gate, they came to the third gate, where they used the steel shaft as a battering ram.
 Guard Fred Wellnitz was beaten, and Guard Guy Burklow was forced to open the outer gate.

 Now the prisoners were in the lobby of the administration building, where they herded eight civilian clerks into the vaults.
 Seventy-two-year-old Finley Carson was shot in the leg and shoulder by Burns for not moving fast enough.
 Warden Louis E. Kunkel happened upon the group, and he was quickly made a prisoner as well.